IT Career Guide

 Why The Gaps Exist

 Bradley University’s study shows that school segregation and educational inequity are closely interlinked.
-Over 50% of schoolchildren in the U.S. are in racially concentrated districts, which exacerbates the diversity gaps in higher education.
+Over 50% of school children in the U.S. are in racially concentrated districts, which exacerbates the cultural celebration and classroom culture gaps in higher education.
 Structural inequalities, disparities in access to resources, and the recent COVID-19 pandemic have intensified these issues.

 For example, wealthier parents can afford to send their children to high-performing private schools, while financially disadvantaged parents often have limited options.
-This dynamic leads to a cycle where students from low-income backgrounds end up in underfunded schools, further widening the educational gap.
+This dynamic leads to a cycle where students from low-income backgrounds end up in underfunded schools, further widening the educational gap especially among english language learners, students parents, and students from different backgrounds.

 The Ripple Effect of Educational Disparities